niharhEAVR/Web-Development-codes/day-29/05_Events/Event.md

-Alright!
-Here’s a **detailed explanation** of Event Listeners and Event Bubbling, along with how to stop it.

----

 ## **1. What is an Event Listener?**
 An **event listener** is a method that waits for an event (like a click, hover, key press, etc.) on an HTML element and runs a function when the event occurs.